tiger984/ATcalculation/README.md

 # AT-Calculation
-AT system calculatioin by python
+AT system calculation by python